stormalf/chibicc/README.md

-        -dM Print macro definitions in -E mode instead of normal output -print print all tokens in a log file in /tmp/chibicc.log -A print Abstract Syntax Tree in a log file in /tmp/chibicc.log chibicc [ -o <path> ] <file>
+        -dM Print macro definitions in -E mode instead of normal output -print print all tokens in a log file in /tmp/chibicc.log -A print Abstract Syntax Tree in a log file in /tmp/chibicc.log -msse3 enabling sse3 support
+        -msse4 enabling sse4 support
+        -nostdlib  Do not use the standard system startup files or libraries when linking -nostdinc Do not use the standard system header files when compiling -std=c99 generates an error on implicit function declaration (without -std only a warning is emitted) -std=c11 generates an error on implicit function declaration (without -std only a warning is emitted) chibicc [ -o <path> ] <file>

 ## compile